e11717655/ASC-ODE-Team13/docs/report.md

 y_{i+1} = y_i + \frac{τ}{2}(f(t_i, y_i) + f(t_{i+1}, y_{i+1}) \qquad 0 \le i < n
 $$

 This method is a one-step method.
-It utilizes the the trapezoidal integration rule for the formulation of the steps and has second-order accuracy.
-It is A-stable, and unlike the implicit Euler Method is energy conserving, meaning that the oscillations will continue without decay or explostion (Explicit Euler).
+It utilizes the trapezoidal integration rule for the formulation of the steps and has second-order accuracy.
+It is A-stable, and unlike the implicit Euler Method it is energy conserving, meaning that the oscillations will continue without decay or explostion (Explicit Euler).

 ```cpp
 class CrankNicolson : public TimeStepper